inickt/cs4500-mineola-kilgore/Fish/Planning/games.md

 ### Data Representation
-A `FishGame` will be represented in data as a struct containing:
+A FishGame will be represented in data by a struct of State and Phase.

-- A `State`, which has been built as a struct of Board, Players, Penguins, and an Order.
-- A `RulesComponent`, which

 ### External Interface
+The Game will provide two API interfaces externally for users to interact with:
+- The Game interface, which provides functions to interact with a Fish Game.
+- The Rulebook interface, which provides functions to ask about the legality of any move.

+The Game interface will provide the following functions:
+-